 Common Misconceptions About Borrowing Cars

-Many people assume that their personal auto insurance will cover them when driving another person’s car.
+Many assume that their auto insurance will cover them when driving another person’s car.
 However, this is not always the case.
 In Ontario, the owner’s insurance policy is the primary coverage when their car is borrowed, while the borrower’s own insurance (if applicable) acts as secondary coverage in specific situations.

-Your auto insurance will cover someone else if:
+Yes, your auto insurance will cover someone else if:

 Who’s Responsible for an Accident?